 - Design researchers will show each other their work so design research is more clearly understood, encouraging collaboration and new knowledge.

-So now that I’ve said “Hello World,” the proper way to respond is with a “hello” back.
-Contribute your own imagery on design in action.
+So now that I’ve said “Hello World,” the proper way to respond is to “hello” back.
+Contribute your imagery on design in action.
 Comment on and discuss what you see here.
-If you want a free online workbench for a project or would like to contribute posts of your own, contact me and I’ll make it happen.
+If you want a free online workbench for a project or would like to contribute your own posts, contact me, and I’ll make it happen.

 After all, the future is not a spectator sport!